-"Structure of merit" means a resource designated by the Board of Supervisors in accordance with 17.62.080 (C) of this chapter.
+"Structure of merit" means a resource designated as a structure of merit by the Board of Supervisors in accordance with 17.##.080 (C) of this chapter.

 "Survey" means a process by which resources are documented for landmark, structure of merit, or historic preservation district consideration.